daankh/testBar/README.md

  * JavaScript (ECMAScript 6)
  * HTML

-# widget.js file includes
+# The widget.js file includes
 * class Bar implementation

 # External Iinterface

-* Widget consist of bar and button to show this bar.
+* Widget consists of bar and button to show this bar.
 * All buttons have hover effect.
 * Show bar button is centered.
 * Bar includes message, get widgets button and close button.